 Now and then we receive a question that we feel like our readers would enjoy knowing the answer to as well.
 With permission, we share the following from a reader, Carey.
-She says…
+She is asking how to mix colors and says…

 Q: I found a great acrylics tutorial for kids, but it needs two colors we don’t have and I don’t have time to go out and get them before tomorrow afternoon.
 The tutorial uses “Hooker’s green,” lime green and “a brighter green” (she doesn’t give a specific name).
 We have Viridian green, yellow, raw sienna, burnt umber, bright red, and titanium white (no black).
 Can we mix what we’ve got to get what we need?

 A: Carey, I am pleased that you took your time to ask our opinion about mixing paint colors for your projects.
 Unfortunately, there is not a hard and fast rule for our paint colors…if I say in a tutorial to use a “bright green” paint color, then that is an invitation to the teacher or to the student artist to use a color that is bright green to him, or a color that is pleasing to him.
 I do NOT ascribe to trying to paint like the teacher; I have found that through years and years of art lessons that sometimes the instructor forces his or her choices of colors and techniques on a student and virtually kills all the spontaneous joy of painting!

 A “teal” blue can be mixed to match whatever the instructor wants, but why not let the student experiment with color and have a joyful time painting that blue sky?
 Use the colors of paint that you have in small amounts…in fact, have a lesson on what colors mixed together result in another color?
 Relax, take a deep breath and enjoy the opportunity that you are giving your children to enjoy and express themselves!